 PA 614, 615 – Capstone Projects I and II:

-Evidence-based practice has emerged as the standard by which established and future providers will be expected to execute the delivery of medical care.
+Evidence-based practice has emerged as the standard by which established and future providers are expected to execute the delivery of medical care.
 The “Capstone Project” is a scholarly integrative project that culminates in a Grand Rounds presentation and submission of a publishable review article and clinical case analysis.
-This two-quarter course builds on the concepts presented in PA 530’s Introduction to Evidence Based Medicine module, PA 545 Research Methods and Evidence Based Medicine, as well as evidence-based practice presented throughout the curriculum.
+This two-quarter course builds on the concepts presented in PA 520’s Introduction to Evidence Based Medicine module, PA 545 Research Methods and Evidence Based Medicine, as well as evidence-based practice presented throughout the curriculum.
 Students are required to develop a capstone research paper of publishable quality, based on an actual case with which the student has been involved.
-Students will work closely with their faculty advisors in developing the paper, from the initial proposal question to the final Grand Rounds Presentation.
+Students work closely with their faculty advisors in developing the paper, from the initial proposal question to the final Grand Rounds Presentation.
 The final Grand Rounds Presentation is an in-depth presentation and demonstrates the evidence-based process that led to the final diagnosis, treatment plan, prognosis, and patient counseling of the selected patient case.
-The oral Grand Rounds Presentation to students and faculty of the Sullivan University College of Health Sciences is a summative evaluation tool that will be used to measure cognitive, motor, and effective domains at the completion of the program.
+The oral Grand Rounds Presentation to students and faculty of the Sullivan University College of Health Sciences is a summative evaluation tool that is used to measure cognitive, motor, and effective domains at the completion of the program.

 Sullivan University is applying for accreditation-provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Sullivan University Physician Assistant Program anticipates matriculating its first class in June 2014, pending accreditation-provisional in March 2014 of ARC-PA meeting.
 Accreditation-provisional is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program in accordance with the accreditation Standards.